-A numbered enumaration, as seen earlier in this guide, is made using \begin{enumerate} You create numbers by again using \item te typen.
-Again you close of with \end{enumerate} This will give you:
+A numbered enumaration, as seen earlier in this guide, is made using \begin{enumerate}.
+You create numbered items on you list by again using \item.
+Again you close of with \end{enumerate}.
+This will give you:

 - 1. Example 1 - 2.
 Example 2